Music and health

 We offer:

-- advice and treatment services for complaints that arise from making music
+musicians. - Counseling and treatment services for complaints that arise from making music

-- information and events aimed at maintaining health when practising,
+or restrict music-making - Information and events aimed at maintaining health while practicing,

 teaching and performing.